Nauxscript/rust-me/README.md

 # rust-me
-Rust me and make me a Ruster.
+Rust me and make me a Rustacean.